kesler20/jaguar_backend/README.md

 - [ ] Turn all the js files to ts files
 - [ ] Generate the gitignore, looking at the file extention or the file name
 - [ ] Include various github controls command such as branching
+- [ ] create a function to turn this to-do list into issues

 To setup github cli on a linux machine